Santanu2580/Sports-Person-Classifier/README.md

 # Sports-Person-Classifier
-Develop a machine learning model to classify sports persons or identify the type of sport they are associated with using image data.
+It is  a machine learning model to classify sports persons or identify the type of sport they are associated with using image data.